pyepye/django-amplitude/README.md

 ## Usage

-If you want to send an event to Amplitude on every page view you can use the django-amplitude `SendPageViewEvent` middleware.
+If you want to send an event to Amplitude on every page view you can use the django-amplitude `SendPageViewEvent` middleware to your `MIDDLEWARE` in your Django settings.
 This will automatically create an event base on the url name that was hit and the Django request object.

 ```python
 MIDDLEWARE = [